 - Sporting Injury From Repetitive Strain

 Robin grew up in Bath.
 He graduated from Loughborough University with honours in Human Biology in the year 2000, in 2003 he then went on to graduate from the Anglo-European College of Chiropractic with a honours degree in Chiropractic Sciences and in 2004 he graduated with a Masters in Chiropractic obtaining a distinction.
-Soon after he qualified in Intramuscular Dry Needling from Consultant Rheumatologist Mr Reynolds in 2005.
-He then become a qualified Applied Kinesiologist in 2007, which led to his passionate study into Proprioceptive Medicine which then gave him the robust neurological model he had been searching for from which to practice.
-In the search for greater soft tissue work training and expertise he then became a full body certified Active Release Technique provider, the gold standard in soft tissue treatment, in order to afford his elite athletes the best hands-on treatment techniques available for soft tissue injuries and performance improvement.
-Then to compliment the best soft tissue treatment system he searched for a technique to unlock muscle imbalances and aberrant muscle pull patterns around joints so that treatment could be more efficient and longer lasting, in this search he became a full body certified Trigenist under the tutelage of Dr Alan Oloo Austin.
+As a chiropractor, he soon after qualified in Intramuscular Dry Needling from Consultant Rheumatologist Mr Reynolds in 2005.
+He then became a qualified Applied Kinesiologist in 2007, which led to his passionate study of Proprioceptive Medicine affording him the robust neurological model he had been searching for from which to practice.
+In the search for greater soft tissue work training and expertise, he then became a full body certified Active Release Technique provider, the gold standard in soft tissue treatment, in order to afford his elite athletes the best hands-on treatment techniques available for soft tissue injuries and performance improvement.
+To complement the best soft tissue treatment system he searched for more hands-on neurological techniques to unlock muscle imbalances and aberrant muscle pull patterns around joints, so that treatments were more efficient and longer lasting, in this search he became a full body certified Trigenist under the tutelage of Dr Alan Oloo Austin.

 He is, to our knowledge, the only practitioner in the UK to be a full body certified practitioner in both Active Release Technique and Trigenic Myoneural Medicine.
-This affords him a unique perspective to treat both fascial distortions and soft tissue adhesions whilst also addressing many of the causal neurological reflexes/messages between muscle groups that lead to adverse muscle tensioning and consequently soft tissue or joint stabilising problems.
+This affords him a unique perspective to treat both fascial distortions and soft tissue adhesions whilst also addressing many of the causal neurological reflexes and signalling between muscle groups that lead to adverse muscle tensioning and consequently soft tissue or joint stabilising problems.
 Starting from the most comprehensive functional diagnosis possible, when these neurological and soft tissue techniques are brought together and complimented with the chiropractic tools of spinal and peripheral joint examination and treatment, he can help more people recover from pain than when working with just one system of diagnosis and treatment.
+He is the only Chiropractor who is licensed to treat Chronic Fatigue and ME with the Perrin Technique in the UK.
 He is registered with the General Chiropractic Council, a member of the British Chiropractic Association, a member of the Royal College of Chiropractors, a PRTS tutor for recent graduates and an honorary life fellow of the Centre of Independent Studies in Miami.
-Here at Active Health Robin is the principle Chiropractor and the Director.
+Here at Active Health Robin is the principal Chiropractor and the Director.

 Whether its being the fastest round the track or just being able to get round the super market without discomfort for the first time in years, I love to help.

-Making a significant different to people’s health drives my continuous study and I am privileged to have found such rewarding patients to work with throughout my career.
-I specially take reward from treating those referred ‘problem patients’ from other health care practitioners or those with chronic pains that seem to have tried everything before and on more than one occasion.
+Making a significant difference to people’s health drives my continuous study and professional developement and I am privileged to have found such rewarding patients to work with throughout my career.
+Especially rewarding are the referred ‘problem patients’ from other health care practitioners or those with chronic pains that seem to have tried everything before and on more than one occasion to no avail.

 Due to the varying differences between us all, I never limit my care to just one intervention such as manipulation, rehab exercises, soft tissue work or nutritional advice, I’d rather address all variables in a package of care.
 Chiropractic is a profession, not a technique.
-It is driven by evidence based research, concerned with unbiased healthcare that specialises in the treatment of neuromusculoskeletal problems.
-If you are uncomfortable with a certain technique, e.g. manipulation, its not a problem, we can get you better without it, that’s just one tool of many, I have intentionally evolved so that my practice does not have that short coming.
-I endeavor to inspire people towards healthier lifestyle choices by giving them the tools, filling in the gaps and giving them the foresight they need to take charge of their own health by uncovering the real issues that are holding back their recovery.
+It is driven by evidence-based research, concerned with unbiased healthcare that specialises in the treatment of neuromusculoskeletal problems.
+If you are uncomfortable with a certain technique, e.g. manipulation, it is not a problem, we can get you better without it, that’s just one of many tools I have intentionally evolved so that my practice does not have the shortcoming of “one size fits all”.
+I endeavour to inspire people towards healthier lifestyle choices by giving them the tools, filling in the gaps and giving them the foresight they need to take charge of their own health by uncovering the real issues that are holding back their recovery and health.